 (g) At the rate of 1.5 percent for all above $5 million and not exceeding $10 million.

 (h) At the rate of 1 percent for all above $10 million.”

 From Florida Statutes section 733.6171

 However, we can usually come in lower and offer a deal.
-If there are no extraordinary circumstances in the case, we may be able to offer you a flat rate attorney’s fee of $1,500 down and $1,000 before the case closes, for a total of $2,500 (not including costs).
-If there are circumstances that warrant an hourly fee, we can do $1,500 down and $150.00 per hour.
+If there are no extraordinary circumstances in the case, we may be able to offer you a flat rate attorney’s fee of $1,750 down and $1,000 before the case closes, for a total of $2,750 (not including costs).
+This is usually possible with cases with no special circumstances and with an assets value equal to or less than $750,000.
+For estates over $750,000 in value we can start with $1,750 down and then a fee percentage at the end of the case.
+However, we will beat the fee percentage above.
+If there are circumstances that warrant an hourly fee, we can do $1,750 down and $175.00 per hour.
 All fees must be paid before the probate estate is closed.
 So, feel free to give us a call, and set a consultation.
 We will look at the circumstances of the case and give you a good price.
 We want you to be pleasantly surprised by our tremendous service and not surprised by any tremendous bills!

 Costs – costs are the expenses of the case that must be paid out to move the case forward.
 While, the attorney usually collects the costs, the attorney does not keep costs money.
 Rather, it goes directly to the source of the cost.
 In a typical probate proceeding, costs would include items such as the court’s filing fee (usually about $350 to $405), certified postage (usually depends on the number of creditors and beneficiaries that will need notices), and the costs charged by the newspaper to publish the legal notice to creditors (usually around $100), etc. There can be more costs in a contentious case.
 There can also be costs related to appraisals and formal accountings if that is necessary.
 Sometimes it depends on the size of the estate and the issues and people involved.